StateSmith/StateSmith/docs/integrations/arduino/index.md

+---
+title: Arduino IDE
+parent: Integrating with other tools
+layout: default
+---

 # Integrating with Arduino

 StateSmith is designed specifically to work in low memory, low performance situations such as microcontrollers, which makes it great for using with Arduino projects!